 Example: The majority of citizens of a country act daily in a general manner.

 Why I say this was due to something I was reading the other day which mentioned how the Jewish nation was like during the time that Jesus walked upon this earth two thousand years ago.

 Ever since E.P.
 Sanders coined the term “covenantal nomism” in his work “Paul and the Palestinian Judaism,” people have been conflicting on his point due to other groups that did not show this “nomism.”

 So you can understand where I am coming from I will try and explain a bit.
 Covenantal nomism is the belief of many of the Jewish people in this time period that believed they were guaranteed a ticket to heaven due to the fact that they were of the tribe of Israel.
 All they need do was to honor the laws to a degree set up within the Torah.

-However not all thought this was the Pharisees and the Sadducees had their own few, but they were not within the majority, they were the minority.
+However not all thought this.
+Those that were of the Pharisees and the Sadducees had their own view, but they were not within the majority, they were the minority.
 Those that lived their everyday life and sought after just making it day to day were the majority and they for the most part lived with a covenantal nomist mentality.

 This is what has caused a great debate amongst several scholars for decades.